No pricing info available

 I can't think of a better place for our daughter's birth.
 With the team at Klinik Im Park, I felt that I was in the best hands at all times.
 In the newly renovated rooms in the maternity ward, you feel like you are in a 5-star hotel.
 An all-round perfect start for our daughter and her parents ;-)

-Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Mole Removal procedures among its total of 530 available procedures, across 28 different specialties.
-Currently, there's no pricing information for Mole Removal procedures at Klinik Hirslanden, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes
+Klinik Hirslanden, can be found in Witellikerstrasse, Zurich, Switzerland and offers its patients Mole Removal procedures as well as 530 other procedures, across 28 different procedure categories.
+At present, there is no pricing information for Mole Removal procedures at Klinik Hirslanden.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Clinic will be carrying out all the treatments, and Klinik Hirslanden is not accredited by any recognised accreditations institutions.

 Very warm doctor, extremely accurate, has taken a lot of time.
 Preslich he also surprised me very positively.
 Abassi with a clear conscience recommend.